 Do not ignore these messages!

-If you find that you have ignored these messages and are now running into the time that you need to manage your memory in order to help your processing time, this step is for you!
+If you find that you have ignored these messages and are now running into the time that you need to manage your memory to help your processing time, this step is for you!

 To check and manage the storage of your device: